AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 ### [Aztec.nr] Changes to `NullifiableNote`

 The `compute_nullifier_without_context` function is now `unconstrained`.
-It had always been meant to be called in unconstrained contexts (which is why it did not receive the `context` object), but now that Noir supports trait functions being `unconstrained` this canbe implemented properly.
+It had always been meant to be called in unconstrained contexts (which is why it did not receive the `context` object), but now that Noir supports trait functions being `unconstrained` this can be implemented properly.
 Users must add the `unconstrained` keyword to their implementations of the trait:

 ```diff
 impl NullifiableNote for MyCustomNote {